LCLegit154/-DISCONTINUED-Skid-Client/README.md

 This is a very old Client meant to bypass matrix and NCP and little bit of AAC Recently I discontinued this project because I didnt really want to.
+Also the code is in the realeases lol